 The last week of class will be devoted to student presentations.
 In groups of two, students will choose a recent research paper at the frontier of research in international trade.
-For this purpose, you will propose a paper of your choice by Monday, November 21 at 5pm.
-In some cases, I may ask you to select another paper by Wednesday, November 23.
+For this purpose, you will propose a paper of your choice by Monday, November 19 at 5pm.
+In rare cases, I may ask you to select another paper by Wednesday, November 21.
 The paper presentation should explain the paper's main insights in a style similar to a seminar.
 Ideally, students will conclude with ideas for own follow-up research.
-A presentation will be 40 minutes long and should be based on slides as if you were presenting your own work.
+A presentation should be based on slides as if you were presenting your own work.